azeef93/planets/README.md

 planets
 =======

-Information about the planets int he solar system
+Information about the planets in the solar system